bhbdev/bhbdev-com/content/about.md

 We build, explore, grow our skills with might.

 Hey, it's a girl!
 You're a dad, whoa, out of mind.
-Learn the hard stuff, keep truckin, there's mountains to climb.
+Learn some hard stuff, keep truckin, there's mountains to climb.

 New faces, same places, another child, it's a boy!
 With one of each, now our life is filled with joy.